The PHP and Ruby on Rails logos

 What to Know Before Comparing PHP vs. Ruby on Rails

 First, let’s understand that Ruby is a scripting language, and Rails is a framework written in Ruby.
 For that reason, we need to pivot.
-If we are to compare something to PHP, it must be Ruby and not just Ruby on Rails.
-We will speak liberally about Rails in this piece, but best to clear the air on this early on.
+Therefore, we can't only compare PHP vs. Ruby on Rails, but PHP vs. Ruby.
+Throughout this blog, we will speak liberally about PHP vs. Ruby on Rails, but best to clear the air on this early on.

 What Is a Framework?